microservices-community/website/web/join.md

 <div class="text-center" style="font-size:20px;margin-bottom:25px;margin-top:25px;">
 <a href="https://groups.google.com/forum/#!forum/microservices-community">https://groups.google.com/forum/#!forum/microservices-community</a></div>

 Members can join as individuals or as organisations (corporate).
-To become a member or just have more information about the Microservices Community and its activities, please write to <u>microservices[at]lists.sdu.dk</u>.
+To become a member, please use the [form below](#join-form).
+If you want more information about the Microservices Community and its activities, please write to <u>microservices[at]lists.sdu.dk</u>.

+## Membership Tiers

 <style>
 .table-borderless > tbody > tr > td,